mcmah309/error_set/README.md

 let value: Option<()> = result.consume_with_trace(|err| format!("If `Err`, this message is logged as trace via tracing/log/defmt: {}", err));
 ```
 > Note: a `context_stub` feature flag also exists to be used by libraries.
 This allows the api's to be used in libraries
 > while a downstream binrary can ultimately decide the implementation.
+If no implementations is selected, since all the above
+> methods are inlined, the code will be optimized away during compilation.

 ### Why Choose `error_set` Over `thiserror` or `anyhow`